Aluminum tin foil might be a staple in your kitchen, but it falls short when it comes to your zero waste lifestyle goals.

 4. Silicone Baking Sheets Or Mats

-Silicone comes to the rescue again when it comes to eco-friendly baking.
-Silicone baking sheets are much better for the environment than aluminum foil.
+Th baking sheet variants are much better for the environment than aluminum foil.

 They’re also better than parchment paper because they are thicker, lie flat instead of curl up, and they can be reused many times.